rocketacademy/bootcamp-4.1/3-backend/3.2-sql/README.md

 ```

 The above command will generate a new table that contains three columns, an id, a student\_id which is referencing data in our students table and our address column.
 In this instance we have to ensure that data is present within the students table before we can add any data into students\_addresses this is because we are referencing an id within the students table for every entry within student\_addresses.
-If you want to read more about foreign keys please look into [this set of documentation](https://www.javatpoint.com/postgresql-foreign-key).&#x20;
+If you want to read more about foreign keys please look into <a href="https://www.javatpoint.com/postgresql-foreign-key" target="_blank">this set of documentation</a>.&#x20;

 Once you have developed a database that contains multiple tables that have relationships you will be able to query with what are known as join clauses.
 Joins allow you to select from multiple tables, the returned information will only return the information that satisfies all of the criteria.
-To find out more about joins please look into this [set of documentation](https://www.geeksforgeeks.org/sql-join-set-1-inner-left-right-and-full-joins/).
+To find out more about joins please look into this <a href="https://www.geeksforgeeks.org/sql-join-set-1-inner-left-right-and-full-joins/" target="_blank">set of documentation</a>.
 Check out the command below:

 ```sql